 We head over to see a really funny tribesman show us his skills with these beasts.
 Several shows are available daily, so check out the times before you go, and make sure you don’t miss this event.
 It is by far the most superior show in the area.

 He shows us handling skills (for professionals only).
 He teaches us the difference between crocodiles and alligators (I remember it is the shape of their jaw for one!)

-We learn they have 40 teeth both bottom and top jaw, making a total of 80 teeth, and that their teeth are hollow with new teeth forming inside, so when one falls out, they are replaced.
+We learn they have 40 teeth both on the bottom and top jaw, making a total of 80 teeth, and that their teeth are hollow with new teeth forming inside, so when one falls out, they are replaced.

-We also start to talk between ourselves about cold and hot blooded creatures – something we have personally been reading about in a Magic School Bus book as we travel, so it is all falling into a good learning time for my 8 year old son.
+We also start to talk between ourselves about cold and hot-blooded creatures – something we have personally been reading about in a Magic School Bus book as we travel, so it is all falling into a good learning time for my 8-year-old son.